NaixGames/Polycosmos/README.md

 It is the same reason why StyxScribe was created; this bypass this limitation as painlessly as possible.
 If other ways are found to also bypass this, another implementation of this mod might be possible.

--Archipelago Client is a .py app that can communicate with an Archipelago server to send and recieve items.
+- Archipelago Client is a .py app that can communicate with an Archipelago server to send and recieve items.
 This server also deals with game randomization (ie, what item correspond to which other player item).

 The current implementation of the Client differentiate mainly in that it import StyxScribe, creates an instance of its main class,